Ahl al-Bayt: Verse of the mubahala

 A Christian envoy from Najran, located in South Arabia, arrived in Medina circa 632 and negotiated a peace treaty with Muhammad.
 During their stay, the two parties may have also debated the nature of Jesus, human or divine, although the delegation ultimately rejected the Islamic belief, which acknowledges the miraculous birth of Jesus but dismisses the Christians' belief in his divinity.
 Linked to this ordeal is verse 3:61 of the Quran.
 This verse instructs Muhammad to challenge his opponents to mubahala (lit. 'mutual cursing'), perhaps when the debate had reached a deadlock.

 And to whosoever disputes with thee over it, after the knowledge that has come unto thee, say, "Come!
 Let us call upon our sons and your sons, our women and your women, ourselves and yourselves.
 Then let us pray earnestly, so as to place the curse of God upon those who lie."

 The delegation withdrew from the challenge and negotiated for peace.
 The majority of reports indicate that Muhammad appeared for the occasion of the mubahala, accompanied by Ali, Fatima, Hasan, and Husayn.
 Such reports are given by Ibn Ishaq, al-Razi, Muslim ibn al-Hajjaj, Hakim al-Nishapuri, and Ibn Kathir.
 The inclusion of these four relatives by Muhammad, as his witnesses and guarantors in the mubahala ritual, must have raised their religious rank within the community.
 If the word 'ourselves' in this verse is a reference to Ali and Muhammad, as Shia authors argue, then the former naturally enjoys a similar religious authority in the Quran as the latter.

 Khums

 The Quran also reserves for Muhammad's kin a fifth (khums) of booty and a part of fay.
 The latter comprises lands and properties conquered peacefully by Muslims.
-This Quranic directive is seen as compensation for the exclusion of Muhammad and his family from alms (sadaqa, zakat).
-Indeed, almsgiving is considered an act of purification for ordinary Muslims and their donations should not reach Muhammad's kin as that would violate their state of purity in the Quran.
+The Quranic directive is seen as compensation for the exclusion of Muhammad and his family from alms (sadaqa, zakat).
+Indeed, almsgiving is considered an act of purification for ordinary Muslims, and their donations should not reach Muhammad's kin, as that would violate their state of purity in the Quran.